gichinga03/video-player-2/README.md

 - Music files are read from `C:\Users\gichi\Music` by default (configurable in `server.py`)

 ### Album Artwork
-- Album artwork is automatically extracted from music file metadata
+- A single default album artwork is used for all music tracks
-- If no artwork is found, a default image is used
+- The default artwork is stored in the `static/album_covers` directory
-- All artwork is cached in the `static/album_covers` directory
+- No internet requests are made for album artwork

 ## Usage